 Saffron is a highly expensive spice that is used to flavour and color food.
-The spice is actually the dried stigma - tiny thread-like strands - of the Crocus sativus linneaus, a member of the iris family.
+The spice is actually the dried stigma - tiny thread-like strands - of the Crocus sativus linnaeus, a member of the iris family.
 Each stigma is very small, and tens of thousands of individual strands go into a single ounce of the spice.
 Since the stigmas are hand-plucked from the individual flowers, saffron's high cost becomes more understandable.
 In fact saffron is the most expensive spice in the world!

 Saffron originated in the middle east, but is now also associated with Greek, Indian and Spanish cuisines.
 The flavor is distinctive and pungent and fortunately, a very little saffron goes a long way as it can added one thread at a time.
 In fact you only need a thread or two to flavor and color an entire pot of rice!

 Several saffron cultivars are grown worldwide but for those who want the best quality spice only a few of them are known to be of a “premium" quality.
-The "Aquila" saffron is perhaps the best known, grown exclusively on eight hectares in the Navelli Valley of Italy's Abrozzo region.
-Another is the Kashmiri "Mongra" or "Lacha" saffron (Crocus sativa 'Cashmirianus'), unfortunately it is almost impossible to obtain such coveted and valuable plants.
+The "Aquila" saffron is perhaps the best known, grown exclusively on eight hectares in the Navelli Valley of Italy's Abruzzo region.
+Another is the Kashmiri "Mogra" or "Lacha" saffron (Crocus sativus 'Cashmirianus'), unfortunately it is almost impossible to obtain such coveted and valuable plants.
 However you should still be interested in obtaining Saffron crocus they should be available as bulbs in your local plant retailer as soon as the autumn bulb displays arrive.